kingston-hackSpace/All-about_LEDs/Basic_LED.md

 LEDs are current-driven devices, incorrect current (and voltage) can burn/damage the LED.

 **A single LED typically draws ~20 mA**.
-Your circuit should allow the LED to draw the current it requires, while limiting that current using resistors or other components.
+Your circuit must:

+- allow current to flow

+- limit that current using a resistor

-*Note: If using the appropriate resistors, there is no need for an LED driver*
+*Note: If your are using the appropriate resistors, tyou don't need an LED driver*

 ---